This is a sponsored post written by me on behalf of Mission®. All opinions are entirely my own.

 I am an east coast transplant who now lives in Southern California.
 When I first moved here and tried Mexican food, I thought I had died and gone to heaven.
 I ate burritos almost every day for months until my clothes didn’t fit!

 I’ve learned to make lightened up versions of my favorite Mexican food at home without sacrificing flavor.
-We invite friends and family over almost every weekend during football season and my easy to make, lightened-up fish taco recipe is a crowd favorite.
+We invite friends and family over almost every weekend to hang out or watch sports football season and my easy to make, lightened-up fish taco recipe is a crowd favorite.